byteskeptical/sftpretty/docs/cookbook.rst

         #

-The connection object allows the use of an IP address for the ``host`` and the ability to optionally set the ``port``, which defaults to 22, as well.
+The connection object allows the use of an IP address for the ``host`` and the ability to optionally set the ``port``, which defaults to 22, otherwise.

 :meth:`sftpretty.CnOpts`